mikewcasale/MLOps/Student/01-TimeSeriesForecasting.md

 ## Introduction

-The objective of challenge is to forecast the daily transactions using time series [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) modeling.
+The objective of this challenge is to forecast the daily transactions using time series [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) modeling.
 It includes processing the transactions data from AdventureWorks